 The Basic Principle of Rotary Broaching

-Both internal and external polygonal profiles are shaped to a single point, as opposed to being form-punched, and the operation can be performed very quickly while the spindle is under rotation.
+Manufacturers can perform the operation very quickly while the spindle is under rotation with internal and external polygonal profiles after shaping them to a single point.
 Rotary broach manufacturers claim that the cutting action only requires 80% of the force that form punching would, when an optimal feed rate is being employed.
 The reduced stress from this approach adds to the life of the tool, and can significantly lower machine maintenance costs over an extended period of time.

-The broach holder revolves in the spindle while both the part and the tool remain stationary, and this is directly opposite of the way it will be positioned on a lathe, where the part is rotating synchronously with the tool, and the holder is fixed in the specific position.
-This operation takes mere seconds, and it eliminates the need for any kind of secondary operation, which allows the part to be produced completely with a single setup.
+The broach holder revolves in the spindle while both the part and the tool remain stationary, and this is directly opposite of the way to the position on a lathe, where the part is rotating synchronously with the tool, fixing the holder in the specific position.
+This operation takes mere seconds, and it eliminates the need for any kind of secondary operation, which allows the part production with a single setup.

-There are two functions that are served by the broaching holder, the first of which is to hold the broach tool in a free-spinning bearing and placing it at a 1° angle with respect to the workpiece centerline.
-The facing of the broach tool is at the apex of this 1° angle, and it will be situated on the same centerline as the piece being worked on.
+There broaching holder serves two functions, the first of which is to hold the broach tool in a free-spinning bearing and place it at a 1° angle with respect to the workpiece centerline.
+The facing of the broach tool is at the apex of this 1° angle, and it will be on the same centerline as the working piece.
 When the tool comes into direct contact with the part which is spinning, it also starts to rotate synchronously like a gear, due to the principle of friction.

-When the tool gets thrust into a pre-drilled hole, a wobble effect forces the leading edge to rotate in and out of the cut in the same manner that a cam would.
-When the tool gets advanced forward in a kind of wobbling motion, every tooth will cut the same groove while it rotates in and out of the lead position.
+Then, when the tool gets thrust into a pre-drilled hole, a wobble effect forces the leading edge to rotate in and out of the cut in the same manner that a cam would.
+After that, when getting the tool forward in a kind of wobbling motion, every tooth will cut the same groove while it rotates in and out of the lead position.
 This is very much like a wobbling coin, in that a single point is always touching at any moment, thereby significantly reducing the necessary force required to form the shape.

 How to Rotary Broach a Hole

-Here are some tips on how a hole can be broached to high-quality standards:
+Here are some tips on how to broach a hole to high-quality standards:

-- Preparation– the hole needs to be prepared with a chamfer between 60° and 90°, and which is slightly larger than the largest dimension of the broach tool.
+- Preparation– you need to prepare the hole needs with a chamfer between 60° and 90°, and which is slightly larger than the largest dimension of the broach tool.

-- Hole drilling– when internal broaching is being done, the hole has to be drilled about 1% bigger than the diameter of a hex shape.
-This percentage can be lowered when the material is being free-cut, and it can be increased as machinability decreases.
-The hole needs to be drilled as deep as possible, so as to allow room for chips to accumulate, and an ideal depth would be 1.3 to 1.5 times the profile length.
+- Hole drilling– when doing internal broaching, drill the hole about 1% bigger than the diameter of a hex shape.
+You can lower this percentage when the material is being free-cut, and increase as the machinability decreases.
+Drill the hole as deep as possible, so as to allow room for chips to accumulate, and an ideal depth would be 1.3 to 1.5 times the profile length.

 - Recommended speed– the 1° offset permits high-speed applications between 1500 rpm and 3000 rpm.
 The broach’s cutting edge will have a tendency to dig into the part face when the tool contacts the rotating material, and at higher speeds, this mark will be more impactful and will cause tool life to suffer.

 - Feed rate– the feed rate will usually depend on the characteristics of the material.
-For instance, when using mild steel, it’s recommended that somewhere between .0012 and .0024 per revolution is used.
+For instance, you should use somewhere between .0012 and .0024 per revolution when using mild steel.

 - Coolant– rotary broaching will work best with either a cutting oil or a water-soluble coolant, and the larger size of the pre-drilled hole will allow ample room for coolant to leak out when the broach tool is thrust in.

-- Centering the brooch– in order to get a really high-quality broached hole and to preserve the life of your tools, the tool needs to be centered, and the workpiece must be within .0008 inches or less.
+- Centering the brooch– in order to get a really high-quality hole and to preserve the life of your tools, you need to center the tool needs, and the workpiece must be within .0008 inches or less.
 If you fail to use proper centering, the shape will end up being eccentric, and there could be increased dig marks that appear.

-- Adjusting centering off-line– you can adjust the position by using the adjusting screws provided, and once this operation is complete you can use the clamping screws to fix the head in position.
+You can adjust the position by using the adjusting screws, and once this operation is complete you can use the clamping screws to fix the head in position.